The Alkaline Diet is Nonsense

 The glucose metabolism of cancer cells creates highly alkaline conditions inside the cell (higher than that of normal cells), which promotes its aggressive behavior.

-This acidification provoked by tumors is an advantage for them; Kato (2013) found that although "acidic pH is toxic to many cells, including tumors", tumors that have managed to adapt to an acidic condition and "use it for their own cellular activation, this increases drug resistance and leads to more aggressive behavior" (12).
+This acidification provoked by tumors is an advantage for them; Kato (2013) found that although "acidic pH is toxic to many cells, including tumors", tumors that have managed to adapt to an acidic condition then "use it for their own cellular activation, this increases drug resistance and leads to more aggressive behavior" (12).

 Ibrahim-Hashim and Estrella (13) describe how this acidity helps tumors proliferate: "... by inducing genome instability, promoting local invasion and metastases, inhibiting anti-tumor immunity, and conferring resistance to chemo- and radio-therapies".